jcmf/glulx-strings/README.md

 probably almost certainly a string of text, so it does less but it isn't as brittle.
 And actually it turns out you can apply a few simple heuristics to greatly cut down on the amount of noise, if you even care, which you probably don't that much really.
-Maybe I'll write more about all that later.
+Though, if you do, by all means read on, because I'm going to talk about it in more detail below.

 For now, I've posted my initial Python implementation, but it occurred to me that it would be way better to do this in Javascript,